Crystal Mangum: In media

 A version of the story of Daye's killing was featured in an episode of Wives with Knives, which aired December 12, 2012, during its first season on Investigation Discovery.
 Mangum appeared in the episode, having given a jailhouse interview to the show's producers in the summer of 2012.
 The interview focused mostly on the murder and not the Duke lacrosse case.
 Daye's murder was featured on an episode of Fatal Attraction, called "Toxic Romance", which aired on TV One on August 4, 2014 (Season 2 Episode 23).
 An episode of Snapped, which aired on October 7, 2018, titled "Crystal Mangum", detailed her story and Daye's murder.

+In 2016, ESPN aired an episode of their series 30 for 30, titled "Fantastic Lies", about the Duke lacrosse case.